 The Inspire Summit 2018: Women in UK Construction, Engineering & Housing saw an array of speakers and attendees offer their perspective on many different topics that pivoted off the subject 'women in construction.'
-Gina Tara has detailed her account of the experience and her opinion's below, she attended the event on behalf of WPS Compliance.
+A member of WPS Compliance Consultancy attended and this is her account of the day.

-To encourage a equal culture we need to question the processes and standards we have set ourselves, we need to address our own behaviors not just from the large commercial construction companies but from the SME's and mirco businesses.
+My initial reaction was to question our culture.
+This isn't just about an industry; we have systematically created inequality for generations.
+To encourage equality we need to question the processes and standards we have set ourselves; we need to address our own behaviours, not just the large construction companies but also the SME's and micro businesses.

-I enjoyed listening to Nigel Wilson, Paul Chandler and Duncan Williams perspective on this.
-All three of them have a large role to play in promoting the movement for females in construction.
-Paul made a great point of ''why treat women in your personal life different to your work'' it was refreshing to hear such a valid point in that why are we treating women differently who are trying to do a similar role to a male?
-He also went on to describe an interview he carried out with a woman, who talked herself out of the job within five minutes.
-She told him all of the things of why she was not suitable for the role i.e working hours, single parent etc. Paul went on to express that regardless of her statements he still listened and ended the interview with a 'when can she start?'
-Whilst I loved this account it describes an underlying insecurity in women in that they don't feel good enough to be taken on because their personal life is too diverse and won't be suitable for the company.
+Three other speakers (Nigel Wilson, Paul Chandler and Duncan Williams) play a large role in promoting the idea of females in construction.
+Paul asked continually, ''why treat women in your personal life differently from your work life'?'
+He described an interview he carried out with a woman, who talked herself out of the job within five minutes.
+She told him all reasons why she was not suitable for the role, e.g. working hours, single parent, etc. Paul said that, regardless of her statements, he listened and ended the interview with a 'when can you start?'
+This anecdote describes the underlying feeling in women that they are not good enough to be taken on because their personal life is too diverse and wouldn't be suitable for the company.

-This is such an important issue that needs raising.
-9-5 just does not wash anymore.
-Women are not applying for roles that they would like as it won't suit their lifestyle.
-But, with the flexibility and support of a company they can excel.
+This is such an important issue that needed raising.
+Women are not applying for roles that they would like as they fear their lifestyle will make it impossible but, with flexibility and support from a Company they can excel.
 Isn't this something that we wish for all our employees?
-We need to change our strategies to accommodate a different generation of person now.
-Women do want careers and companies need to recognise this and start adapting the way in which they are creating a working environment.
+We need to change our strategies to accommodate a different generation and different expectations.
+Traditional 9-5 is not longer the only viable work model; women want careers, and companies need to recognise this and start adapting the working environment.

-Our keynote speaker was Barbara Res who triumphed all odds and built the 'Trump Tower' she spoke of construction in the 70's and 80's and the radical attitudes and experiences she endured.
-It's incredible to see such resilience in a woman who had to face discrimination every single day.
-Barbara reminisced the letters she received detailing 'why women don't fit into construction.'
-'Women just don't have the hair for hard hats.'
-I would love to see this list of reasons.
-Using this example it would seem we have come along way from those days, but have we truly?
-Perhaps we are not so extreme in our approaches but, it's one job getting women into the industry it's two getting them to feel valued.
+Our keynote speaker was Barbara Res who triumphed against the odds and built the 'Trump Tower'.
+She spoke of construction in the 70's and 80's and the appalling attitudes and experiences she endured.
+It was inspiring to hear about her resilience in the face of discrimination every single day.
+Barbara described the letters she received which detailed why women don't fit into construction, including the comment, 'Women just don't have the hair for hard hats.'
+We have come a long way from those days, and perhaps the attitudes we experience are less extreme, it's one thing to help women into the industry and another to help them to feel valued.

 So what can you do as a construction company?
-Ask yourself how is your company being represented.
-What are the messages are you communicating?
-How are you saying them and who is saying them?
-What does your company offer both females and males i.e paternal leave, pay, perks etc not every woman wants to attend golf days like not every man wants to attend horse racing, these are all attitudes and assumptions we have all made across history but to achieve what we need to and to support our future generations in construction it's time to adapt, it is time to change.
+Ask yourself how your company being represented.
+What messages are you giving out, intentionally or otherwise?
+How are you doing it and who is doing it?
+What does your company offer both men and women, e.g. paternal leave, pay, perks, etc.?
+Not every man wants to go golfing, just as not every woman wants a spa day.
+These are the type of attitudes and assumptions we have all been guilty of in the past, but to progress and to support our future generations in construction, it's time to change.